 The airwaves sale and cooperation pact that the companies proposed in December, if left unaltered, would have brought higher prices and lower quality for consumers, the department said.
 The department and the FCC said today’s agreements promote competition.
 Verizon in June agreed to sell airwaves to T- Mobile, the smallest of the four nationwide wireless providers.

-Leading U.S. wireless provider Verizon, based in Basking Ridge, New Jersey, wants to add airwaves as customers increasingly adopt smartphones such as Apple Inc. (AAPL)’s iPhone to watch video and browse the Web.
-Philadelphia-based Comcast, the top U.S. cable company by revenue, and No. 2 Time Warner Cable Inc. (TWC), are selling airwaves they’re not using.
+Leading U.S. wireless provider Verizon, based in Basking Ridge, New Jersey, wants to add airwaves as customers increasingly adopt smartphones such as Apple Inc. (AAPL:US)’s iPhone to watch video and browse the Web.
+Philadelphia-based Comcast, the top U.S. cable company by revenue, and No. 2 Time Warner Cable Inc. (TWC:US), are selling airwaves they’re not using.

 Verizon and cable companies, Comcast, Time Warner, Bright House Networks LLC and Cox Communications Inc. agreed to restrict the scope of cross-marketing agreements and have those deals end in December 2016 unless U.S. officials agree to an extension, the Justice Department said in the statement.
 The companies also agreed to limit to four years a joint technology venture to produce new products.